LucasBeastall/Projects/README.md

 # Projects
-a place to dump and share my work.
+A place to dump and share my work.

-check out the branches :)
+Check out the branches. :)

 ## GPT-Projects